 First and foremost is to set up the scene to its best.
-The curtains should be ideally hung, the window panes – spotless, bedsheets should be neat with well made up beds.
+The curtains should be ideally hung, the window panes – spotless, bedsheets should be neat with well made-up beds.
 Even the floor should be clean.

 When everything is set to ideal, add a touch of disarray.
 A slight flaw of bedsheets looks better than a well-made up bed without any bumps or creases.
 A stray magazine or two in the living room improves the feeling of being lived in.
 A couple of fresh fruits on the dining table can make the drab scene come alive.

-(Notice how the bed is fluffy in the center and an alarm clock on the side-table gives a lived in feeling.
-Photographed with a 25mm lens on a full frame camera and then cropped. f/11 aperture at ISO 100 and EV +2, camera mounted on a tripod.
+(Notice how the bed is fluffy in the center and an alarm clock on the side-table gives a lived-in feeling.
+Photographed with a 25mm lens on a full-frame camera and then cropped. f/11 aperture at ISO 100 and EV +2, camera mounted on a tripod.
 Raw file developed in Affinity Photo)

 The importance of colors

-Here is a must read article on colors, that I wrote some time back – Using colors effectively.
+Here is a must-read article on colors, that I wrote some time back – Using colors effectively.

-If the photography is to be done in daytime, still switch on all the lights that have a warm tone.
+If the photography is to be done in the daytime, still switch on all the lights that have a warm tone.
 Do not use flash without any filters.
 If you do have to fire a flash, use warm color filters on the flash… and no, it is not the same thing as using a warm filter on the lens or in post-processing.

 Natural light with just a bit of warmth looks the best to me.
 Even when I capture natural light photographs of home interiors, I prefer to have a couple of warm lights switched on.

 Cool colors convey a feeling of cleanliness when used correctly.
-A hospital or clinic will look better when photographed in slight cyan-blue color overcast.
-Once again, it does not mean using filters on the lens or in post-processing, but using the correct ambient light temperature.
+A hospital or clinic will look better when photographed in a slight cyan-blue color overcast.
+Once again, it does not mean using filters on the lens or in post-processing but using the correct ambient light temperature.
 Similarly, an office or a factory also looks nice in cool colors.

-At the end, it is what you want to convey that matters.
+In the end, it is what you want to convey that matters.
 Use the ambient light to the maximum but remember to color-correct it.